 - Co-operation with specialized care

 - Nurse education in Finland

 - Public health challenges and health monitoring in Finland, sustained prevention of CVDs: example of North Karelia

 - Improving health – screening and ratio between costs and benefits, case gastric cancer

 - The pharmaceutical sector and its role as part of entire health care

 - Evidence-based medicine

-The course includes visits to Kuopio University Hospital and health care centers in the Kuopio region.
-The two-week program includes organized social activities.
-The teachers and specialists are University professors, researchers in the field and managers in health care organizations.
+The Programme includes lectures by University professors, researchers in the field and managers in health care organizations, as well as site visits to Kuopio University Hospital and health care centers in the Kuopio region.
+Social activities are included.
 Teaching language of the course is English.

 Welfare – Why Choose Finland?